Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 This isn't 1991, so you have a lot of online options!
 (Source:Mariowiki)

--Demian's Gamebook page here and here: These pages cover briefly all of the books with Demian's and a few other's opinions on them and some of their scores.
-Feel free to compare to mine though I suspect our methodology differ just a bit.
+-Demian's Gamebook page here and here: These pages cover briefly all of the books with Demian's and a few other's opinions.
+I suspect our methodology differs, but feel free to compare.
 The second page contains scans of some of the score cards and some visual differences between the American, Pringles, and British versions of the books.

 -Mariowiki Nintendo Adventure Books entries.
 There are unique pages for all books as well as entries on some key items.